 US Patent Application 20060026152

-This results clustering process is intended to make it easier for searchers to find what they are looking for by clustering results into groups, and providing a user with the ability to quickly determine whether or not different clusters match what they are looking for.
+This results clustering process is intended to make it easier for searchers to find what they are looking for by clustering results into groups and providing a user with the ability to quickly determine whether different clusters match what they are looking for.
 Besides, clusters that may be more relevant for a query used by a searcher are ranked higher than ones that aren’t.

-Some search engines display groupings with the results that they show searchers, but those differences in that those clusters are assigned based upon content similarity.
+Some search engines display groupings with the results that they show searchers, but those differences in those clusters are based on content similarity.

-These groupings are created dynamically, from an analysis of the results originally returned upon a query, looking at the common language used in titles and snippets.
+From an analysis of the results originally returned upon a query, these groupings are created dynamically, looking at the common language used in titles and snippets.
 Interestingly, the results clustering patent application notes that words and phrases from titles will likely be given more weight than from snippets.